megatunger/toasta/README.md

 # Toasta

 Simple, Smooth & Elegant toast libary for Flutter on all Platform.
-Inspired by iOS
+Inspired by iOS.
+<a href="https://github.com/megatunger/toasta" rel="" target="_blank">Github Repo</a>

 | iOS                        | Android                                                  |
 | -------------------------- | ------------------------------------------------------------ |